DBDiff/DBDiff/README.md

 #The Problem

-I've found a few solid​ ​migrat​ion tools like Flyway (https://github.com/flyway/flyway) and Simple DB Migrate (https://github.com/guilhermechapiewski/simple-db-migrate)​, the latter being my preference for it's simplicity​ but the former having a lot more commits and contributors.​ However,​ these are just migrators and do not help produce the actual diff/migration to be versioned​, which I would not like to do manually if it can be automated.​
+I've found a few solid​ ​migrat​ion tools like [Flyway](https://github.com/flyway/flyway) and [Simple DB Migrate](https://github.com/guilhermechapiewski/simple-db-migrate)​, the latter being my preference for it's simplicity​ but the former having a lot more commits and contributors.​ However,​ these are just migrators and do not help produce the actual diff/migration to be versioned​, which I would not like to do manually if it can be automated.​

-I found a diff tool by MySQL called mysqldbcompare (http://dev.mysql.com/doc/mysql-utilities/1.6/en/mysqldbcompare.html), which outputs SQL​ for (some) schema and data changes​ but it​ shockingly doesn't​ ​produce valid SQL!!!
+I found a diff tool by MySQL called [mysqldbcompare](http://dev.mysql.com/doc/mysql-utilities/1.6/en/mysqldbcompare.html), which outputs SQL​ for (some) schema and data changes​ but it​ shockingly doesn't​ ​produce valid SQL!!!

 I must say though everything the mysqldbcompare tool offers is great, doing the diff by connecting directly to a source and target database (can be locally or on another server) and doing a series of tests/checks (all of which can be skipped if need be), then checking both the schema and the data - but we just need it to produce valid SQL output and I think it also had trouble in validating the schema fully.